wojtekmach/strict_konf/README.md

 StrictKonf.new('configuration.yml', 'development', [:name, :email, :role]) # raises NotFound error
 ```

-It also supports nested hashes:
+It also supports nested hashes.
+We can pass `nil` to start from the root of the hash:

 ```ruby
 StrictKonf.new('configuration.yml', nil, development: [:name, :email])
 ```

-Here we set `root` to `nil` so that we have to mimic the sructure of the hash: `development: [:name, :email]`

 ## Installation